Remote Faculty Support

 Schedule a session with a librarian

 Our librarians will continue to deliver information literacy instruction synchronously or asynchronously depending on your course needs.
 Live sessions can be held via Zoom.
 Request instruction using our form or reach out to your subject librarian.

 Librarians remain available to you and your students for research consultations by appointment or for brief chat sessions during regularly scheduled hours (Monday through Thursday 9am-9pm, Friday 9am-5pm, Saturday Noon-5pm, and Sunday Noon-8pm).

-Embedding library resources into Canvas
+Embed library resources into Canvas

 Library resources and services that can be integrated into online learning through Canvas have been fully documented and that information is available on the Center for the Advancement of Teaching website.